PyMVPA/PyMVPA/doc/devguide.rst

     automatically optimizes its parameters.
 It is close in idea to classifier based on RFE)

- * provide for Dataset -- Dataset.__featattr which has attributes for features similar to __dsattr way.

   in  --> data         -> dataShape
   out --> features     ->